Nobody9714/NoIPScan/README.md

 1. Double click the file called "NoIpScan.bat".

-2. Agree to install any missing dependencies.
+2. Agree to install Python and/or all missing dependencies.

 3. Everything in the program should be fine to leave as default.
 Just press the "Scan Network" button to scan for devices on your local network.